academy-agents/academy/docs/get-started.md

 ## Agent to Agent Interaction

 Agent handles can be passed to other agents to facilitate agent-to-agent interaction.
-Here, a `Coordinator` is initialized with handles to two other agents implementing the `Lowerer` and `Reverser` behaviors, respectively.
+Here, a `Coordinator` is initialized with handles to two other agents implementing the `Lowerer` and `Reverser` agents, respectively.

 ```python
 from academy.agent import action